DorianSafaa/Election-Analysis/README.md

 •	Data Source: election_results.csv
 •	Software: Python 3.7, Visual Studio Code, 1.38.1

-## Summary
+## Results

 The analysis of the election show that:

   -There were 369,711 votes cast in the election.

    The candidate were:

       -Charles Casper Stockham

       -Diana DeGette

       -Raymon Anthony Doane

     The candidate results were:

       -Charles Casper Stockham received 23% of the vote and 85,213 number of votes.

       -Diana DeGette received 74% of the vote and 272,892 number of votes.

       -Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.

     The winner of the election was:

           Diana DeGette received 74% of the vote and 272,892 number of votes.